-A committed scholar, Marc has written on a variety of musical subjects and contributed to various music journals.
+A committed scholar, Marc has written on a variety of musical subjects and for various music journals.
 He is the author of Alexander Zemlinsky: A Lyric Symphony and co-author of Beethoven’s Cello: Five Revolutionary Sonatas and Their World, both published by Boydell & Brewer (UK).
-In addition to writing the program notes for the ProMusica Chamber Orchestra, he has provided program notes for orchestras and opera houses in Germany, Spain and China as well as the U.S.; and his liner notes can be found on the Melba and Naxos record labels.
-Marc’s biography of composer-conductor Alexander Zemlinsky, Alexander Zemlinsky: A Lyric Symphony, is published by Boydell & Brewer.
-He is currently at work on a second book.
+In addition to writing the program notes for the ProMusica Chamber Orchestra, Marc has provided program notes for orchestras and opera houses in Germany, Spain and China as well as the U.S, and liner notes for the Melba and Naxos record labels.
+His entries on historical cellists are found in The New Grove Dictionary of Music and Musicians and his forthcoming book, MEASURE: In Pursuit of Musical Time, will be published this fall.

 When in Columbus, Marc performs on a cello owned by Catherine Adams.
 The instrument was owned and played by her great-grandfather, a professional cellist-turned-homesteader, who immigrated to America after serving in the court of the King of Hanover.